lowderchris/setup-OS/README.md

     brew install git
     git config --global credential.helper osxkeychain

+[InkScape](https://inkscape.org/en/) is a fantastic GUI tool for vector graphic design, particularly great for figure design.
+The author has resorted in the past to painstakingly creating figures with tools such as XFig or LaTeX/TikZ... but that can be time consuming.

+    brew cask install inkscape

 [Pandoc](http://pandoc.org) is a fantastic tool for the automated conversion between a number of language types, from Markdown, LaTeX, HTML, ePub, etc. This is a great tool for writing notes up in one language, Markdown, for instance, and then enables the easy conversion into a number of other document types.

     brew install pandoc